 60. What is sleep paralysis?

-61. What is the treatment of narcolepsy?
+61. What medications can be used for the treatment of narcolepsy?

-Modafinil, Methylphenidate, and Sodium Oxybate.
+Modafinil, Methylphenidate, and Sodium Oxybate

 62. Why do long, vivid dreams sometimes occur near the morning?